Perkedel/After-Church/Documents/Misc/Homestuck Family Feud.md

 Yess: No, 1 for each model.

 Schmitty: That's better.
-But still though. perhaps you gave it or sell maybe, so others can own.
+But still though. perhaps you give it or sell it maybe, so others can own.

-Yess: (discomfort a bit) Yeah man, Okay, I know.
+Yess: (discomfort a bit, very often told like this) Yeah man, Okay, I know.
 Alot of my friends says so.

 Schmitty: Oh really? haah..
 Yeah.
 You can spend better for like.. entirely more different stuffs, buy games, y.. you know, games don't take space unlike cars, you could've complete Steam collections, and everyone else can still buy same, unlike cars.
 See?